 I had heard a lot about the cruising lifestyle and contemplated if this would be a vacation style that would suit the foodie in me.
 I couldn’t imagine not loving boating around the ocean with exotic ports to choose from, nightly entertainment already planned for me and thousands of people who could potentially turn into friends.
-But, for me, travel is at least fifty percent about the food.
 Could a self-proclaimed, culinary snob, be satisfied with the typical cruise ship food of buffets and other boat bites?

 For my first ever cruise, I booked the Western Caribbean tour with the Carnival Glory Funship, due to it’s adventurous itinerary (because the other fifty percent of travel is about new experiences).
 Also, It was one of the only companies that had my desired route of Belize, Honduras, Grand Cayman & Cozumel.
 The 7-day cruise was $650.00 per person and included all the cruise ship food I could eat.
 Watch out.